SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-30-NorthSec-4-Depression.md

 ## Depression 2/3

 I spent a good hour or two trying to get various punycode packages to work with python, but I always ran into issues on certain lines.
-In the end, I wasn't able to automate the entire process, so resorted to a combination of [punycoder.com/](https://www.punycoder.com/) and [CyberChef](https://gchq.github.io/CyberChef/) to decode the entirety of the data.
-This took about a half hour, since they both accept multiple lines at a time.
+In the end, I wasn't able to automate the entire process, so resorted to a combination of [punycoder.com](https://www.punycoder.com/) and [CyberChef](https://gchq.github.io/CyberChef/) to decode the entirety of the data.
+This took about 20 minutes - it wasn't too bad since they both accept multiple lines at a time.
 Eventually, I was left with a long file of...
 UNICODE art?

 ![UNICODE Art](../assets/img/depression/depression2_1.png){: .mx-auto.d-block :}